British artists' suppliers, 1650-1950 - E

 David Evans, 80 High St, Whitechapel, Middlesex 1834?-1837.
 Oil and colourman and dealer in tea.

 Evans supplied the canvas for an anonymous portrait of George Fox, founder of the Society of Friends, which is marked: Prepared by/ D. EVANS./ OIL COLOURMAN/ No. ?0/ [faintly:] Whitechapel High St (information from Michael Long, February 2016).
+For an illustration of this stamp, see British canvas, stretcher and panel suppliers’ marks.
+Part 5, E to N on this website.

 It should be noted that there was a David Evans, oil and colourman, operating at 14 Fair St, Horsleydown, according to trade directories, from 1811 until 1825, but no relationship has been established.